aimms/user-guide/miscellaneous/localization-support/index.rst

 .. warning::

   Some items (not all of them) presented in this chapter are related to AIMMS WinUI, which is deprecated.
 Please refer to :doc:`deprecation-table`.
-  You may use the :doc:`webui/index` instead, and the :doc:`webui/multi-language`.
+  You may use the :doc:`webui/index` instead, and `Public Identifier Support  <https://documentation.aimms.com/webui/library.html#webui::webui::IdentifierElementText>`_

+.. the :doc:`webui/multi-language`.

 .. rubric:: Interface localization